RetepRennelk/vivi-paper/README.md

 # vivi-paper

 This set of tools is aimed to enable reflection on Research Papers after note-taking.
-It takes the notes taken and place them next to the page from where they were lifted.
+It places the notes taken next to the page from where the notes were lifted.

-The background is that for the most part reading a paper is forgetting a paper.
+The background is that for the most part reading a paper is all too easily followed by forgetting the paper.
 This project is an attempt to put an end to running on this particular hamster wheel.
-The process comprises splitting pdfs in halves, transform them to images, and add comments next to them to create an annotated HTML view on the paper.
+The process comprises splitting pdfs in halves, transform them to images, and add comments next to them in restructuredText to eventually be able to create an annotated HTML view on the paper.

 Development was done on Windows.
 So there are many idiosyncracies, which will prevent these tools to run on Linux - as is.
 If need be, one can implement the concept on Linux.